FlorVegaCastillo/florvegacastillo.github.io/content/authors/admin/_index.md

 ## About Me

 Hi!
 My name is Flor Vega Castillo.
-I'm a Master in Public Administration student at Montana State University,USA.
-I hold an MS in Public Relations from Montana State University - Billings, USA, and a BS in Communication Sciences from Cesar Vallejo University, Peru.
+I hold a Master in Public Administration from Montana State University, a Master of Science in Public Relations from Montana State University - Billings, USA, and a Bachelor's in Communication Sciences from Cesar Vallejo University, Peru.
 With nearly a decade of experience in communications and a solid background in community outreach, content development, relationship and community building and public services popularization, I believe there are always new ways to connect at a deeper and more meaningful level.